Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

-Let $A$ be a very ample line bundle on $X$, and let $H\in |A|$ be a general smooth hypersurface such that for any $i\in [n-2]$, \begin{itemize} \item the intersection of $H$ with any component of $\mathbb{B}_+ (L_i)$ is proper; \item the intersection of $H$ with any divisorial part of $\mathbb{B}_+ (L_i)$ is irreducible. \end{itemize} The existence of such general $H$ is guaranteed by Bertini's theorems.
+Let $A$ be a very ample line bundle on $X$, and let $H\in |A|$ be a general smooth hypersurface such that for every $i\in [n-2]$, \begin{itemize} \item $H$ meets every component of $\mathbb{B}_+ (L_i)$ properly; \item the intersection of $H$ with each divisorial component of $\mathbb{B}_+ (L_i)$ is irreducible. \end{itemize} The existence of such a general hypersurface $H$ is guaranteed by Bertini's theorems.